RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ia/ia-9.md

 ## Control Statement

-Uniquely identify and authenticate {{ insert: param, ia-09_odp }} before establishing communications with devices, users, or other services or applications.
+The organization identifies and authenticates {{ insert: param, ia-9_prm_1 }} using {{ insert: param, ia-9_prm_2 }}.

+## Control Objective

+Determine if the organization:

+- \[IA-9[1]\] defines information system services to be identified and authenticated using security safeguards;

+- \[IA-9[2]\] defines security safeguards to be used to identify and authenticate organization-defined information system services; and

+- \[IA-9[3]\] identifies and authenticates organization-defined information system services using organization-defined security safeguards.

 ## Control guidance

-Services that may require identification and authentication include web applications using digital certificates or services or applications that query a database.
-Identification and authentication methods for system services and applications include information or code signing, provenance graphs, and electronic signatures that indicate the sources of services.
-Decisions regarding the validity of identification and authentication claims can be made by services separate from the services acting on those decisions.
-This can occur in distributed system architectures.
-In such situations, the identification and authentication decisions (instead of actual identifiers and authentication data) are provided to the services that need to act on those decisions.

-## Control assessment-objective

-{{ insert: param, ia-09_odp }} are uniquely identified and authenticated before establishing communications with devices, users, or other services or applications.
+This control supports service-oriented architectures and other distributed architectural approaches requiring the identification and authentication of information system services.
+In such architectures, external services often appear dynamically.
+Therefore, information systems should be able to determine in a dynamic manner, if external providers and associated services are authentic.
+Safeguards implemented by organizational information systems to validate provider and service authenticity include, for example, information or code signing, provenance graphs, and/or electronic signatures indicating or including the sources of services.